 India is the world's second most populous country and one of the world’s fastest growing major economies since 2000.
 India is also among the world's largest producers and consumers of a range of crop and livestock commodities.
 While still classified as a lower middle-income country, rapid economic growth is expanding and diversifying food demand, pressuring the farm sector to boost currently low levels of productivity, and challenging agricultural policies traditionally focused on self-sufficiency.

 ERS outlook and research programs focus on understanding the supply, demand, and policy factors that influence India's behavior in world markets for commodities important to U.S. agriculture.
 In addition, because India accounts for the largest share of the global population classified as food insecure, ERS research addresses questions related to the measurement and causes of household food insecurity in India.
 A complete list of recent ERS reports and articles is available here.

 Recent Trends in India's Agricultural Economy

 - Despite progress, India still accounts for the largest share of the world's food insecure population.
-The new National Food Security Act increases the households eligible for subsidized food grains, but questions remain on its impact (see "India Continues to Grapple with Food Insecurity).
+India’s new National Food Security Act increases the number of households eligible for subsidized food grains, but questions remain on its impact (see India Continues to Grapple with Food Insecurity).